 HISTORY 2.
-History of Civilization: Modern.
+Modern History.
 This course is a continuation of History 1, and traces the evolution of the political, economic, social and intellectual life of the world from the sixteenth century to the present time.

 Elective in the second semester of the Freshman year, for students who have completed History 1.